Climate Change: Policy and Mitigation Factsheet

 Federal Policy

-• According to the U.S. Senate, “…Congress should enact a comprehensive and effective national program of mandatory, market-based limits and incentives on emissions of greenhouse gases that slow, stop, and reverse the growth of such emissions at a rate and in a manner that will not significantly harm the United States economy and will encourage comparable action by other nations…”16
+• According to the U.S. Senate, “…Congress should enact a comprehensive and effective national program of mandatory, market-based limits and incentives on emissions of greenhouse gases that slow, stop, and reverse the growth of such emissions at a rate and in a manner that will not significantly harm the United States economy and will encourage comparable action by other nations…”17

-• In 2023, the EPA proposed a new rule that would set limits for GHG emissions from power plants.
-This rule includes New Source Performance Standards (NSPS) and emission guidelines for new and existing fossil fuel plants.18
+• Due to the Consolidated Appropriations Act of 2008, large emitters of GHGs in the U.S. must report emissions to the EPA.18 In 2023, the EPA proposed a new rule that would set limits for GHG emissions from power plants.
+This rule includes New Source Performance Standards (NSPS) and emission guidelines for new and existing fossil fuel plants.19

-• In April 2021, President Biden held the Leaders Summit on Climate with 40 world leaders and announced the U.S. will “target reducing emissions by 50-52 percent by 2030 compared to 2005 levels.”20
+• In April 2021, President Biden announced the U.S. will “target reducing emissions by 50-52% by 2030 compared to 2005 levels.”20

 State Policy

-• Twenty nine states, D.C., and three U.S. territories have Renewable Portfolio Standards, which specify the percentage of electricity to be generated from renewable sources by a certain date.
-Six states have Clean Energy Standards, which specify the percentage of electricity to be generated from low-to-no carbon sources and can include renewables, nuclear, and advanced fossil fuel plants with carbon capture and sequestration.24 A group of governors formed the U.S. Climate Alliance to achieve the GHG reductions outlined in the Paris Agreement.
-The alliance represents 54% of the U.S. population and 58% of the U.S. economy.25
+• 29 states, D.C., and three U.S. territories have Renewable Portfolio Standards, which specify the percentage of electricity to be generated from renewable sources by a certain date.
+Six states have Clean Energy Standards, which specify the percentage of electricity to be generated from low-and no-carbon sources.24

 Mitigation Strategies

-Energy Savings: Many energy efficiency efforts require an initial capital investment, but the payback period is often only a few years.
-In 2016, the Minneapolis Clean Energy Partnership planned to retrofit 75% of Minneapolis residences for efficiency and allocated resources to buy down the cost of energy audits and provide no-interest financing for energy efficiency upgrades.27
+• Energy Savings: Many energy efficiency efforts require an initial capital investment, but the payback period is often only a few years.
+In 2016, the Minneapolis Clean Energy Partnership planned to retrofit 75% of Minneapolis residences for efficiency and allocated resources to buy down the cost of energy audits and provide no-interest financing for energy efficiency upgrades.26

 Individual Action

-• Choose a fuel-efficient or electric vehicle.
-Decrease the amount you drive by using public transportation, riding a bike, walking, or telecommuting.
-For a 20-mile round trip commute, switching to public transit can prevent 4,800 lbs of CO2 emissions per year.30
+• There are many actions that individuals can take to reduce their GHG emissions; many involve energy conservation and also save money.
+Choose a fuel-efficient or electric vehicle.29 Decrease the amount you drive by using public transportation, riding a bike, walking, or telecommuting.
+For a 20-mi round trip commute, switching to public transit can prevent 4,800 lbs of CO2 emissions per year.30

-• Energy Star light bulbs use ~90% less energy than standard bulbs, last 15 times longer, and save ~$55 in electricity costs over their lifetimes.31
+• When purchasing appliances, look for the Energy Star label and choose the most energy efficient model.
+Energy Star light bulbs use ~90% less energy than standard bulbs, last 15 times longer, and save ~$55 in electricity costs over their lifetimes.31

-• Space heating is the largest energy use in residential buildings (33%).32 Ensure that your house is properly sealed by reducing air leaks, installing the recommended level of insulation, and choosing Energy Star windows.33
+• Ensure that your house is properly sealed by reducing air leaks, installing the recommended level of insulation, and choosing Energy Star windows.34

 Cite As

 Center for Sustainable Systems, University of Michigan.
-2023.
+2024.
 "Climate Change: Policy and Mitigation Factsheet."
 CSS05-20.

 1. United Nations (UN) (1992) United Nations Framework Convention on Climate Change (UNFCCC).